RepleDEV/studyc/Notes/Math/Topics/Quadratics.md

 $$
 x=\frac{b\pm \sqrt{b^2-4ac}}{2a}
 $$
-Using this formula, we can instantly solve any quadratic equation!
+Using this formula, we ican instantly solve any quadratic equation!
 Assuming that the quadratic has a **real solution(s)**.
 How do we know that?
 Why are there quadratics without a **real** solution?
 ![[Pasted image 20230719191149.png]]
 This quadratic ($x^2-4x+5$) has **zero(!)** real solutions.
 As you can see, the **vertex**'s **y-coordinate** is greater than zero.
 So, the function never touches the **x-axis**, which means that there are **zero possible (real) x-values** that can solve the equation.